-Rumored to be a hiding place for pirates long ago.
-Sarakiniko is probably the most unique beach on the entire island.
+Rumored to be a hiding place for pirates long ago, Sarakiniko is probably the most unique beach on the entire island.
 A spectacular display of white sheets and slabs of rock with an abundance of caves breaking up the monotony, this beach is worth at least a day trip.
 Park at the bottom of the hill and walk up the wide trail.
-Wrap around to the left for a small sandy area or stroll throughout the rocks for a truly one-of-a-kind experience.
+Wrap around to the left for a small sandy area with shallow waters or stroll throughout the rocks for a truly one-of-a-kind experience.
 The caves themselves are worth a peek but watch where you step as beach visitors tend to use the caves as facilities.

 Firiplaka is the best beach in terms of size and facilities.
-The beach itself is enormous, wrapping around to a cliff-like side.
+The sandy beach itself is enormous, wrapping around to a cliff-like side.
 At the beginning of the beach, you will find a beach chair and umbrella area where you can rent a spot at a very reasonable rate (as of 2015, 6 euros/chair and umbrella).
 This is highly recommended as there is little by way of shade.
 There is a small food truck and they serve great coffee drinks.
 Park at the top (you will see other cars) and then make your way down the dirt path road towards the beach.
 Once you reach the bottom, you’ll think the path has ended but take a few steps on top of the stones sticking out of the water (to the left of the small house/building) and you will find a small path that you can easily jump to from the rocks.